Yelinz/switchingsoftware/CONTRIBUTING.md

 Before suggesting a new entry, please use the [issue search][issues] first as it might have been suggested already.
 Otherwise check for these criteria:

+- **Aimed at non-developers**: We focus on "everyday" software.
+For developers, we recommend [more specialized resources][oss-builders].
 - **Easy to use**: It must be usable by inexperienced persons.
 - **Privacy respecting**: It should collect as few information as possible.
 - **Trust-worthy**: Promises should aline with actions taken.